marko-bago/home-budget-app/README.md

 Default categories are created when a user is created (defined in config.py) The API also features a filtering system to search for transactions by dates and categories and a summary endpoint to get summarizations of transaction data by amount.

+Every endpoint is protected by JSON Web Tokens (JWT), only authenticated users can access their data and perform operations on the API by providing a JWT token in the request header.

 Took guidelines and inspiration for structuring this project from: [fastapi-best-practices](https://github.com/zhanymkanov/fastapi-best-practices)